 How much does a luxury home cost per square foot in Texas?

-Luxury and custom homes can range from $300–$600+ per square foot.
-Prices depend on:
+Luxury and custom homes can range from $300–$600+ per square foot depending on materials quality, architectural complexity, and finishes.

 How much does a commercial office cost per square foot in Texas?

-Typical office buildings cost $190–$330 per square foot.
-Factors influencing cost include tenant fit-outs, elevators, advanced electrical or mechanical systems, and finish quality.
-Larger office spaces may reduce cost per square foot slightly due to scale.
+Typical office buildings cost $190–$330 per square foot depending on tenant fit-outs, systems, and finish quality.

 How much does industrial construction cost per square foot in Texas?